-A reader recently shared a story that might sound very familiar to other Ragdoll cat owners: someone in your house has been cleaning using bleach, and even though they wash up thoroughly, your Ragdoll kitty immediately and inexplicably begins to go a little crazy, sniffing, rubbing and rolling all over anything that smells like bleach, from hands, to mops, to laundry.
-What in the world is going on?
+A reader recently shared a story that might sound very familiar to other Ragdoll cat owners: someone in your house has been cleaning using bleach, and even though they wash up thoroughly, your Ragdoll kitty immediately and inexplicably begins to go a little crazy, sniffing, rubbing and rolling all over anything that smells like bleach, from hands to mops, to laundry.
+What gives?
+Why do cats like bleach?

 If you have experienced this scenario and wondered why does my cat roll in bleach?
-Are they having some kind of strange reaction?
+Are they having some strange reaction?
 You are not alone.
 This is a surprisingly common occurrence among cats.
-While even the experts can’t totally explain this, here is a little bit of information to help you understand this odd phenomenon.
+While even the experts can only partially explain this, here is some information to help you understand this odd phenomenon.

 Why do cats love bleach?

-Common reactions include rubbing, purring and drooling – very similar to the effect that catnip has on kitties.
-So while cat experts haven’t really reached a detailed conclusion about why cats are into bleach, a simple way of thinking of it is that it has the same effect as catnip does on a kitty.
+Common reactions include rubbing, purring, and drooling – similar to catnip’s effect on kitties.
+So while cat experts haven’t reached a detailed conclusion about why cats are into bleach, a simple way of thinking of it is that it has the same effect as catnip on a kitty.

 Cats and Bleach Poisoning